Nika1301/Nika1301/README.md

 ### Hi there 👋

+My name is Veronika.

-I'm a *Web QA* and I have made the decision to change my life.
+I'm a *Web Quality Assurance Engineer* and I have made the decision to change my life.
 So I decided to plunge into the world of web development.

+Now I am a student of Web Development in the NeueFische Camp.

 - 📫 How to reach me: [Linkedin](https://www.linkedin.com/in/veronica-popova/), [freebird130188@gmail.com](mailto:freebird130188@gmail.com)

 <!--